SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Sausalito Ferry from Fisherman's Wharf

-One of the most popular options from San Francisco to Sausalito is the ferry from Fisherman's Wharf.
+One of the most popular options for getting from San Francisco to Sausalito is the ferry from Fisherman's Wharf.
 It's run by the Blue and Gold Fleet and offers daily service across the San Francisco Bay.

-The Sausalito ferry typically runs between 5 to 7 ferries daily, allowing you to spend a few hours in Sausalito or even head over for lunch.
+The Sausalito ferry typically runs between 4 to 7 ferries daily, depending on the season.
 The first ferries usually leave mid to late morning and return in the late afternoon or early evening.

 This ferry leaves from the dock area just west of Pier 39.
 It drops you off in downtown Sausalito.